sampsyo/cs6120/content/blog/2025-05-13-flat-bril/index.md

 }
 ```

-Although our function representation does contain Vec s to enable construction, these will be flattened to slices once the entire Function has been created
+Although our function representation does contain `Vec`s to enable construction, these will be flattened to slices once the entire Function has been created.

 ### A flat file format